evsny24/BTD6-Collection-Event-Macro/README.md

 # INSTRUCTIONS
 - Load game and navigate to menu screen (where you can click play, choose hero, see achievements, etc.)
 - Run Start_Script.ahk
-- When you want to stop, spam = a couple times
+- When you want to stop, press = a few times

 # USE AT YOUR OWN RISK
 - Although it is not likely you will get flagged as cheating, it is not impossible